Misty (film): The Ash Wednesday storm of 1962

 The coastal area on the Atlantic Ocean is no stranger to volatile weather.
 The year after the film was released, a winter storm, one of the worst Nor'easters to ever occur there, struck.
 During what came to be known as the Ash Wednesday Storm of 1962, the Beebe family, the real-life owners of Misty, brought her inside their home to weather the storm.
 Shortly thereafter, she gave birth to a foal, which the children named "Stormy."
 This prompted author Henry to write a sequel, Stormy, Misty's Foal, published in 1963.
 Henry had already written a previous sequel, Sea Star: Orphan of Chincoteague, published in 1949.

-Legacy of book & film
+Legacy of book and film

 Possibly due in part to publicity from Ms. Henry's books and the movie, most of Assateague Island was protected from development by the enactment of Federal legislation designating it as Assateague Island National Seashore in 1965, under the administration of the National Park Service.

 The annual "Pony Swim" and the auction continue on Virginia's Eastern Shore, helping both the community of Chincoteague and the herd of wild ponies.